AkihisaNishikawa/Blockchain_with_fitbit/README.md

 This is a project of simple blockchain structure to test peformance of blockchain in local machine.
 Please read these instructions carefully.

-This project is part of my Research Project at Dublin City University.
-Akihisa Nishikawa
+This project is part of my Research Project to test the performance of blockchain with proof of work.

 ## Instructions